This guide contains all the necessary steps for migrating email data from one Microsoft 365 instance to another Microsoft 365 instance.

 Create an Administrator Account

 Create an administrator account in Microsoft 365 to be used for migration or use the global admin account for the tenant.
 The administrator account must have either full access to the user mailboxes or be granted impersonation rights.
 We recommend using impersonation as it will help reduce the likelihood of the migration being throttled by Microsoft.
-For specific steps to set impersonation manually, follow the steps in Prepare the Source.
+For specific steps to set impersonation manually, follow the steps under Manually Grant Application Impersonation in the Prepare the Source section of this guide and apply them to the Destination tenant.

 Test Administrator Access